THE ANSWER/SSQUARED BSX2018 IS PRESENTED BY BSX INC/BMXULTRA.COM & PROUDLY SUPPORTED BY

 We have a time trial to work out the seeding.
 This is often done with transponders but has been done with stop watches.
 When a stop watch is used we use three of them so there’s no biased.

-Only the fastest 32 pro open men, top 8 pro open women (or 16 if numbers allow) and top 16 30 & over riders (or 32 if numbers allow), according to time trial, will continue to the elimination rounds.
+Only the fastest 32 pro open men, top 8 pro open women (or 16 if numbers allow), top 16 30 & over riders (or 32 if numbers allow) and top 8 12 & under riders, according to time trial, will continue to the elimination rounds.

 If there are 32 riders in the first round: